-Change Number 1 Line number in P.O.
-Existing Code Reference New Code Reference Proposed Change Summary Description 2 concurrently with leave under the federal and state family and medical leave and King County family and medical leave.
+Change Number 1 Line number Existing Code Reference New Code Reference Proposed Change Summary Description 2 in P.O. • concurrently with leave under the federal and state family and medical leave and King County family and medical leave.
 D. The department is responsible for the proper administration of the King County family and medical leave benefit.))
-E .
-Verification from a health care provider may be required to certify the health condition of the employee or family member for King County family and medical leave or federal Family and Medical Leave Act, 29 U.S.C.
+E. Verification from a health care provider may be required to certify the health condition of the employee or family member for King County family and medical leave or federal Family and Medical Leave Act, 29 U.S.C.
 Sec.
-2601 et seq. requests. ((E)) F .
-The county shall continue its contribution toward health care benefits when an employee is on King County family and medical leave, regardless of whether the employee is in a paid or unpaid status during the leave. ((F)) G .
-An employee who returns from King County family and medical leave within the time provided in this section is entitled to the same job protection as an employee returning from leave under the federal Family and Medical Leave Act, 29 U.S.C.
+2601 et seq. requests. ((E-)) F. The county shall continue its contribution toward health care benefits when an employee is on King County family and medical leave, regardless of whether the employee is in a paid or unpaid status during the leave. ((F-)) G. An employee who returns from King County family and medical leave within the time provided in this section is entitled to the same job protection as an employee returning from leave under the federal Family and Medical Leave Act, 29 U.S.C.
 Sec.
 2601 et seq., subject to reductions-in-force provisions as specified in K.C.C.
-3.12.300.
+3.12.300. ((G-)) H. Failure of an employee to return to work by the expiration date of a leave of absence may be cause for termination of the employee from county service.
 3.12.222 Donation of vacation or com pensatory hour s to nonprofit organizations.
 112 1590- 1635 3.12.222 3.12.222 A. ((Annually, from the first business day in October through the last business day in November)) During the annual giving drive, an employee eligible for comprehensive leave benefits may sign a written authorization subject to approval by the employee's department director to convert accrued vacation, benefit time off, or accumulated compensatory hours, or ((both)) any combination thereof, into cash to benefit up to three nonprofit organizations participating in the King County employee annual drive in accordance with K.C.C. chapter 3.36, of the employee's choice.
 B. Notwithstanding K.C.C.
 3.12.190, an employee eligible for comprehensive leave benefits may convert accrued vacation, benefit time off, or accumulated compensatory hours, or ((both)) any combination thereof, into cash to benefit emergency or disaster relief efforts.
 Upon the occurrence of an emergency or disaster, such as fire, flood, explosion, storm, earthquake, or epidemic, that results in the loss of either life or Updates language to include benefit time off (BTO)